 (a) for a co-operative group, 2; or

-(b) for any other co-operative, 5, or if a lesser number is prescribed by the regulations, the prescribed number.
+(b) for any other co-operative, 5, or if a lesser number is approved by the Registrar, the approved number.

 (4) The Registrar may, by written notice, extend and further extend in a particular case the period of 28 days referred to in subsection (1).